 Sandra Joshel is an associate professor of history at the University of Washington in Seattle, Washington.
 Her scholarly work focuses on Roman slavery, women, and gender.
 She is the author of Work, Identity, and Legal Status at Rome: A Study of the Occupational Inscriptions and Slavery in the Roman World (forthcoming), and she is the editor of Women and Slaves in Greco-Roman Culture: Differential Equations (with Sheila Murnaghan) and Imperial Projections: Ancient Rome in Modern Popular Culture (with Margaret Malamud and Donald T. McGuire).
 Her current project deals with slaves in Roman material culture.

-Marble Statue of Possible African Slave in Rome Most historians of the Roman world have decoupled the concepts of bondage and race that are central to the arguments justifying the enslavement of millions of people in the United States and other modern western nations.
-Instead … Read MoreRoman Slavery and the Question of Race
+Most historians of the Roman world have decoupled the concepts of bondage and race that are central to the arguments justifying the enslavement of millions of people in the United States and other modern western nations.
+Instead they argued that those enslaved by the Romans … Read MoreRoman Slavery and the Question of Race